Board of Directors

 Yolanda Siegmueller is a passionate traveller and a connector of people.
 With an innate ability to troubleshoot issues and develop solutions, she dedicated her career to strategic communication and change management consulting.
 Originally from The Grenadines, Yolanda moved to England at an early age where she studied Law and Business Administration.

 Her professional journey has seen her play a key role in significant change and transformation programs across various esteemed institutions including the UK Parliament, Home Office, Ministry of Justice, T-Mobile UK, and several notable non-profit organizations.
-Yolanda brings a wealth of experience and a global perspective to her role on Turntable's board, where she looks forward to helping clients and the team achieve their God-given mission.
+Yolanda brings a wealth of experience and a global perspective to her role on Turntable's board, where she looks forward to helping young people & the team achieve their God-given mission.

 Sable is the CEO and Founder of Shades of Beauty, a nonprofit organization that is dedicated to providing discipleship and mentoring for youth and young adults.
 Sable is also the Founder of House of Mercy, a Kingdom Movement dedicated to advancing the Kingdom of God through the word of God, creative worship, and sacrificial love.